 Henry dresses up as a cop for a costume party in North Las Vegas.
 After the party, he walks home in his costume.
 Anyone passing him on the street assumes he's a cop.
 Then actual North Las Vegas policemen see him and book him at the North Las Vegas Detention Center for impersonating a police officer.

 Henry in the above example should not be convicted of officer impersonation because he did not use his costume to defraud or injure anybody else.
-The fact that passerbyers may have presumed he was an actual cop is irrelevant to the charges.
+The fact that passersby may have presumed he was an actual cop is irrelevant to the charges.
 Learn more about Nevada false impersonation laws.

-Defenses to "impersonation of an officer"
+Defenses to "impersonation of an officer" in Nevada

 Each false impersonation case has unique circumstances which in turn dictate which defense strategies would prove most successful.
 The following are general tactics for fighting officer impersonation allegations: